awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnclaveOptions`  <a name="cfn-ec2-launchtemplate-launchtemplatedata-enclaveoptions"></a>
 Indicates whether the instance is enabled for AWS Nitro Enclaves\.
-For more information, see [ What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *AWS Nitro Enclaves User Guide*\.
+For more information, see [ What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the * AWS Nitro Enclaves User Guide*\.
 You can't enable AWS Nitro Enclaves and hibernation on the same instance\.
 *Required*: No
 *Type*: [EnclaveOptions](aws-properties-ec2-launchtemplate-launchtemplatedata-enclaveoptions.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HibernationOptions`  <a name="cfn-ec2-launchtemplate-launchtemplatedata-hibernationoptions"></a>
 Indicates whether an instance is enabled for hibernation\.
 This parameter is valid only if the instance meets the [hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html#hibernating-prerequisites)\.
-For more information, see [Hibernate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Hibernate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon Elastic Compute Cloud User Guide*\.
 *Required*: No
 *Type*: [HibernationOptions](aws-properties-ec2-launchtemplate-launchtemplatedata-hibernationoptions.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)